 Poppy graduated from Leeds Arts University with a degree in Illustration.
 Whilst studying she was involved in Leeds based GROSS studio, collaborative projects and design commissions.
 Poppy has experience working with sculpture artist Nick Garnett, working on immersive and moving sculptures integrating improv performance.
 Currently working as the digital marketing apprentice, Poppy continues her illustration practice and picks up design work from family and friends.

 Francesca studied Commercial Photography at AUB before working as photographic and production assistant within fashion and advertising.
 Francesca worked at UCA Canterbury for several years running photographic workshops and supporting students within Lens Based Media on the Foundation Diploma.
 Since then she has continued work as a creative workshop facilitator and freelance photographer and more recently, Programme Coordination.

-Claudine has experience in the multimedia industry specialising in digital marketing and creative development.
+Claudine has experience in the multimedia industry specialising in digital marketing and creative development for websites and brands.
 Claudine has a proven track record collaborating on simultaneous campaigns at award-winning digital media company, 1854, publishers of the world’s oldest photography title, British Journal of Photography.
 She graduated from the University of Westminster with a BA Degree in Contemporary Media Practice.

 Geoff is the Secretary of the Margate Civic Society and a trustee of Monkton